Integrating the Healthcare Enterprise

 Table 5-1: IHE Profiles that Support Various Styles of Distributed Management of Patient ID

-2. It supports the ability to query in one or more patient identity domains of interest, by a set of demographics traits and get in response one or more matching identities with their complete set of demographics traits, usually including patient identifiers.
+2. It supports the ability to query patient identity domains of interest, by a set of demographics traits and get in response one or more matching identities with their complete set of demographics traits.

 |1.
 The process to create and update the registry of identities along with their demographics needs to be addressed at deployment time for each one of the identity domains served.|

-2. Each identifier domain entirely controls the creation, updates, and merges of its identities.
+2. Each identifier domain entirely controls the creation, updates, and merges of its patient identities.

 3. The consumer of identity cross-references does not need to know any of the patient demographics as managed by the domain controlling the identity.